Managing Requests for Roles

 You can allow users to request access via roles.
 A role usually represents a responsibility, department, or location within the organization.
-When a user doesn't have what they need when they start in a position, they can request a role and quickly receive the access once it's approved, so they don't have to wait on a helpdesk ticket to complete their work.
+When a user doesn't have what they need when they start in a position, they can request a role and quickly receive the access, so they don't have to wait on a help desk ticket to complete their work.

-If you want users to be able to request access to a set of access in the form of a role, you can configure that role for access requests.
+If you want users to be able to make a single request for different types of access, you can configure that role for access requests.
 The role will appear in the Request Center for users and you can configure an approval process to make sure that only the right users get this access.
-All access within the role is granted to the user when their request is approved, making it ideal for new users who are requesting access they'll need to start in a new position.
+All access within the role is granted to the user when their request is approved, making it ideal for new users who are requesting access they'll need to start a new position.

 Ensure that you have an approval process in place before configuring a role that can be requested.
 Auditors typically recommend two approvals.

-- A source connected to IdentityNow with entitlements loaded.
+- A source is connected to IdentityNow with entitlements loaded.

 - A Create Profile has been configured for the source.

-- Provisioning and Access Request are set up for your org.
+- Provisioning and Access Request services are in place for your org.

-If necessary, rearrange the reviewers using the arrow icons to reflect the order you want them to review the request in (the default order is when reviewers see the request).
+If necessary, rearrange the reviewers using the arrow icons to reflect the order you want them to review the request in the default order is when reviewers see the request.
 If you select a governance group, any one person from that group can approve or deny the request.
 To remove a reviewer from the list, select the X icon by their title.

 If you have the Separation of Duties service for your site, requesters and reviewers will be automatically notified if granting a role request will put the recipient in violation of an SoD policy.

-5. In the Actions drop-down, select Revoke to revoke role access from the selected identities.
+From the Actions drop-down menu, select Revoke to revoke role access from the selected identities.

 You are then taken back to the Identities tab.
 The list no longer contains the person whose access you revoked.

-Once Revoke is selected, the person is always removed from the list, even if there is a manual task required to complete revocation.
+Once Revoke is selected, the user is always removed from the list, even if there is a manual task required to complete revocation.

-Revoking a role immediately removes access so the person can no longer perform the functions of the role.
+Revoking a role immediately removes access so the user can no longer perform the functions of the role.
 They are not notified that their access was revoked.